SimonB97/markdown-collector/README.md

 2. **View and Manage Collected Markdown:**

-   - Press the keyboard shortcut `Alt+C` or click the extension icon and select **"Open Collection"** to view all saved URLs and their Markdown content.
+   - Press the keyboard shortcut `Alt+M` or click the extension icon and select **"Open Collection"** to view all saved URLs and their Markdown content.
    - In the collection page, you can:
      - **Edit Markdown:** Click inside a Markdown box to edit its content.
 Changes are saved automatically.
      - **Copy Markdown:** Select desired entries and click the **"Copy"** button to copy the concatenated Markdown to your clipboard, ready for pasting into AI chats.